 - Fire and water damaged items

 - Roofing shingle

 - All types of flooring

-Construction and demolition waste also referred to as C&D waste, is brought about from renovation, construction, repair, and demolition.
-Common construction & demolition junk consist of wood, concrete, steel, plaster, metal, asphalt, masonry materials, or sulfate minerals such as Gypsum.
+Construction and demolition waste also referred to as C&D waste, is brought about by renovation, construction, repair, and demolition.
+Common construction site & demolition junk consists of wood, concrete, steel, plaster, metal, asphalt, masonry materials, or sulfate minerals such as Gypsum.

 What is the best dumpster for Construction and Demolition?

 The easiest and most reliable way to dispose of C&D debris is by renting a roll-off dumpster.
 Renting a Roll-Off Dumpster from Canyon View Dumpsters can allow for a seamless rental process.